Brett-Kennedy/DatasetTester/README.md

 The returned list may be examined and the parameters refined if desired.
 Alternatively, users may call datasets_tester.find_by_name() to specify a specific list of dataset names.

-A call is then made such as:
+A call is then made, such as:

 ```python